Info for Volunteers

 Your map and compass for the Volunteer Trail Crew adventure

-On every project, MWA provides professional trail leadership, meals for volunteers and the necessary gear and tools to get the job done.
+On every project, MWA provides professional trail leadership, meals for volunteers, and the necessary gear and tools to get the job done.
 We'll handle all the logistics and keep you informed every step of the way.
 This guide will better prepare you for the adventure that lies ahead.
-We're stoked to have you join us!
+We're psyched to have you join us!

 If you have any questions about a project or how to sign up, contact stewardship coordinator Sonny Mazzullo at email@example.com.

 - WHAT: Typical project work includes constructing new trail, signage installation, "logging out" or opening trails for the season, and maintaining existing trail.
 Find out more about project work here.

 - WHERE: Volunteer Trail Crew projects take place on public lands all across the state.
 We prioritize projects that help address maintenance backlogs of the Forest Service/BLM.

 - WHEN: Projects are typically multiple days long and take place throughout the summer.
 We'll establish a base camp near our work site and camp for the duration of the project.
 Our summer schedule is released on March 1st and can be found online here.